McChoc/BlocInterpreter/README.md

 { 1, 2 } * -2;  # throws an exception
 ```

-When one of its operands is of type [string](#string) and the other is of type [number](#number), it will concatenate an empty string with the given string a number of time equivalent to the floor of the given number.
+If one of its operands is a [string](#string) and the other is a [number](#number), it will concatenate an empty string with the given string a number of time equivalent to the floor of the given number.

 ```python
 'ab' * 3;   # evaluates to 'ababab'